Compass/compass/doc-src/README.markdown

 There are some shared partials that do most of the sass file inspection and formatting. __Most of the docs are kept in the source code__, but if there are times when you need more control, you can drop down to more powerful tools.

 All source comments are formatted in Markdown.

+---

+# Documentation setup

+So you want to help documenting Compass?

+Setting up the documentation for Compass is not super-easy, but it's pretty doable.

+The Compass docs live in the source code of Compass.
+Not directly in the Sass files though: the documentation is a combination of inline comments and source code read directly from the Sass files, and hand-maintained documentation and examples.
+We use [Nanoc](http://nanoc.stoneship.org/) to generate a static website, combined with some Ruby to read the Compass source.

+The reasons for this setup are simple:

+* To keep the documentation current, we need to read from the source code
+* To read from the source code, we need to be in the source code

+If you encounter any problems, there's usually some people around to help at #compass on freenode IRC.

+### Prerequisites:

+* A Github account, setup to be able to clone repos (see (GitHub Help)[http://help.github.com/])
+* Git installed on your computer
+  * The git installer for OSX can be found here: http://code.google.com/p/git-osx-installer/
+* A basic knowledge of git

+Make sure you are running the latest version of the Compass and Haml gems:

+    $ sudo gem install compass --pre
+    $ sudo gem install haml-edge

+If that doesn't work, RubyGems is probably out of date, try:

+    $ sudo gem update --system

+You will also need the bundler gem, so if you don't have it:

+    $ gem install bundler

+(A list of the gems on your system can be accessed via `gem list`)

+### 1. Get your own copy of Compass (Fork)

+Make your own Fork of Compass on Github: click the 'Fork' button on http://github.com/chriseppstein/compass

+Go to your fork of Compass on github.
+Your compass fork will be available on http://github.com/**yourusername**/compass .

+### 2. Directory setup

+`git clone` your Fork of the Compass repository:

+    $ git clone git@github.com:**yourusername**/compass.git

+It's important that you have the haml source tree at the same directory level as compass.
+In the same directory that you git cloned Compass, make a git clone of Haml:

+    $ git clone git://github.com/nex3/haml.git

+If your Compass Fork lives in Sites/compass, haml should live in Sites/haml.

+### 3. Switch to the docs branch

+To work on the docs, you need to do a checkout of the docs branch

+    $ git checkout docs

+(A list branches can be accessed through `git branch` with no arguments)

+### 4. Don't forget: bundler!

+If you haven't yet done so, install bundler:

+    $ sudo gem install bundler

+Bundle the gems for this application:

+    $ cd doc-src
+    $ gem bundle

+Your new app executables for this app are located in the bin/ directory.

+### 6. Compile the docs

+To compile (and auto recompile) and preview the site in your browser: (make sure you run nanoc3/aco from the doc-src directory)

+    $ cd doc-src
+    $ export RUBYLIB="../lib:../../haml/lib"
+    $ bin/nanoc3 aco

+Then open `http://localhost:3000/docs/` in your web browser.

+aco stands for autocompiler; the site will recompile every time you request a new page.

+If you find `bin/nanoc3 aco` to be sluggish, try this alternative workflow:

+    $ cd doc-src
+    $ export RUBYLIB="../lib:../../haml/lib"
+    $ /bin/serve 3000 .. &
+    $ rake watch

+It is recommended that you read the 5 minute [tutorial](http://nanoc.stoneship.org/tutorial/) on Nanoc.

+### 7. Commit your changes to your Fork

+    git commit -a
+    git push

+Your changes are now reflected on your github repo.
+Go to Github and click the 'pull request' button on top of your repo to notify Chris of changes.
+He will verify them and merge them into the master.

+#### How to pull in new changes

+Add git://github.com/chriseppstein/compass.git to your git remotes:

+    git remote add chris git://github.com/chriseppstein/compass.git

+Then get the new changes with fetch:

+    git fetch chris

+And merge them with your local docs branch:

+    git merge chris/docs